 Digital Economy Simulation – multi-player game for 5th-8th graders teaching math, business and cyber-safety.

-Summer Bridge – A residential program designed to prepare entering TU freshman students for success in the STEM fields.
+Summer Bridge – residential program designed to prepare entering TU freshman students for success in the STEM fields.

 Robotics – TU students mentor Booker T. Washington High School students for FIRST robotics projects.

-NSBE (National Society of Black Engineers) – Their plans include starting a JrNSBE chapter for the Tulsa area high school students, based at TU, to promote careers in STEM fields, especially in engineering where they plan to serve as role models.
+NSBE (National Society of Black Engineers) – plans include establishing a Junior NSBE chapter for Tulsa area high school students to promote careers in STEM fields, especially in engineering where they plan to serve as role models.

 Various Age Groups

-For the camps, students from previous summers return as helpers and mentors.
+Camps – students from previous summers return as helpers and mentors.
 Often, the students are more comfortable asking questions of people closer to their age (more of a peer relationship) than the faculty.
 Students develop presentations about their experiences throughout the week and give these presentations to their parents and friends at a final banquet on Friday afternoon.
 Sponsorships are primarily funded through the Oklahoma State Regents for Higher Education with assistance from the ECE and ME departments.

 Teacher Professional Development